mmanela/scip-typescript-330-repro/README.md

     ]
 ```

-property in the child folders tsconfig.json.
+property in the child folder's tsconfig.json.